DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `rotation` - type: FLOAT
-    - Angle in degrees that the text should be rotated.
+    - Angle in degrees that the element should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
     - Default is `0`
 * `rotationOrigin` - type: NORMALIZED_PAIR
-    - Point around which the text will be rotated.
+    - Point around which the element will be rotated.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0.5 0.5`.
 * `fontPath` - type: PATH